binkley/homebrewery-files/witch.md

 ### Becoming a Witch ...

+The Witch class holds several themes together:

+- Balance &mdash; good, bad, or neutral, but the Witch&rsquo;s choice
+- Boundaries &mdash; draw a circle: a line to cross or stay within
+- Colors &mdash; a Witch knows there are more than 7 colors
+- Conditions &mdash; a Witch can choose to help or make it worse
+- Curses &mdash; a Witch&rsquo;s statements aren't just promises, they're warnings
+- Cycles &mdash; a Witch leverages natural changes be it Moon or otherwise
+- Fate &mdash; a Witch twists and turns outcomes
+- Mind &mdash; it's all in your head until a Witch makes it so
+- Nature &mdash; bringing storm or borrowing creatures
+- Respect &mdash; the community looks to you, and others should respect or fear
+- Thoughts &mdash; who else but a Witch would notice and reflect?
+- Travel &mdash; a broom is the best way to fly
+- Voice &mdash; power from words and not just a pointy stick

 #### As a Level 1 Character

 - Gain all the tratis in the Core Witch Traits table.